Export Control

 These terms refer to technical information beyond general and basic marketing materials of an export-controlled Item.
 These terms do not refer to the export-controlled Item itself, or to the type of information contained in publicly available user manuals.
 Rather, the terms "technology" and "technical data" mean specific information necessary for the development, production, or use of a commodity, and usually takes the form of blueprints, drawings, photographs, plans, diagrams, models, formulae, tables, engineering specifications, and documentation.

-What is an ‘export license’ and do I need one?
+What is an ‘export license’ and when do I need one?

 An export license is a government document that authorizes or grants permission to conduct a specific activity or transaction.
 Activities can include, but are not limited to, hand-carrying or shipping an Item, sending information or data about an Item electronically, or sharing information about an Item through a phone, virtual, or in-person conversation.